 Devised by Isaac Newton in the 17th century, the color wheel breaks up color hues into three basic categories:

-- Primary colors – The colors red, yellow, and blue, which are “pure” colors (i.e. they cannot be formed by combining other colors)
+- Primary colors – The colors red, yellow, and blue, which are “pure” colors (i.e., they cannot be formed by combining other colors)

 - Secondary colors – These colors, like orange, green, and violet, are formed by combining two primary colors.

-- Tertiary colors – Colors like red-orange, blue-purple, and blue-green, which are created by mixing a primary color and a secondary color
+- Tertiary colors – Colors like red-orange, blue-purple, and blue-green, which are created by mixing a primary color and a secondary color.

 Through the color wheel, you can leverage the rules of color harmony to come up with good color combinations.
+The simplest theory of color harmony is the rule of 3 colors.

 For example, if you want blue to be the main color of your infographic, you can use different types of palettes to end up with different colors that go well together.
 Below are a few examples of these palettes.